DavidDuongCS/amazon-system-simulator/README.md

-  In order to use the project, type in the following commands while being in the project directory:
+  In order to use the project, download it and type in the following commands while being in the project directory:
   > javac ECommerceUserInterface.java

   > java ECommerceUserInterface